 Landscape Architecture - MLA

 Prospective students apply for admission online to the Graduate School.
 The Graduate Record Examination is not a requirement; however, the Admissions Committee will require the undergraduate record, three letters of recommendation, a 500 word statement of intent and, in the case of applicants for Advanced Placement, a portfolio of work.
-Applicants may apply for the Concurrent Degree in Landscape Architecture and Community Planning.
-This is a course of study that enables students to graduate with degrees in both disciplines by completing one semester less than if both degrees were undertaken separately.
-Application is through the Program Chair.

 The program is a studio design-based course of study that incorporates learning from across the disciplines of art, architecture, urban design, ecology, information technology and the natural sciences.
 The program studies regional and urban landscape systems through the relationships between human dwelling and natural systems.
 Graduates will be prepared to take action in rebuilding urban landscapes, reconnecting fractured ecosystems, and regenerating human and nonhuman habitats.

 Each semester consists of 15 credit hours, including six credit hours of studio and fieldwork.
 In their final year of study students engage a comprehensive design studio that explores research by design.
 Students must also be prepared to undertake numerous field studies in a variety of locations that can involve interstate visits and several days away from Auburn University.
 All field trips and Study Abroad incur extra costs.

 The Master of Landscape Architecture offers a limited number of Graduate Assistantships each year.
 GA positions are highly competitive, and applications exceed availability.
 The assistantships are awarded on the basis of merit.
 Students who wish to apply for an assistantship must do so when they send their materials to the Program Chair.
 When assessing the merit of applications for research assistantships, faculty review the following: